Space University of Florida - The Foundation of the Gator Nation

 More details on each system: Linux clusters

-The summer of 2008, we are upgrading the software, operating system and compilers, on all QTP clusters as most of them are 3 years old.
-The new version of software and its organization will be the same as used in the UF HPC Center to make it easier to mix the use of both systems in the same project.
+The summer of 2008, we have upgraded the software, operating system and compilers, on the QTP clusters arwen, haku, ra, surg, ock, wukong The new version of software and its organization will be the same as used in the UF HPC Center to make it easier to mix the use of both systems in the same project.

-• Linux clusters arwen, haku, surg, ra: use ssh to connect to linx32, and use commands qstat, qsub, qdel, etc. to manage jobs.
-The PBSPro scheduler and resource manager run on arwen, and thus all jobs will have ID's of the form ######.arwen.
-This list of cluster will shrink as the clusters are upgraded to the new software.
+To manage jobs on Linux clusters arwen, haku, ra, surg, ock, wukong: Use ssh to connect to linx64, and use commands qstat, qsub, qdel, etc. to manage jobs.
+The Moab scheduler and Torque resource manager run on wukong, and thus all jobs will have ID's of the form ######.wukong.

 >> top